-As a Workplace by Facebook system administrator or community manager, you know engagement is a key indicator of employees’ awareness, dedication, and ultimately, the platform’s success.
+As a Workplace from Facebook system administrator or community manager, you know engagement is a key indicator of employees’ awareness, dedication, and ultimately, the platform’s success.
 And, your leadership team is constantly asking you for metrics to prove that it’s working.
-But how do you use Workplace by Facebook analytics to actually measure engagement?
+But how do you use Workplace from Facebook analytics to actually measure engagement?
 Is counting “likes” and “comments” enough?

 1. Growth – This helps you to track growth and membership requests from a 5,000-foot level.
 Check this report if you have an active adoption campaign in which you’re soliciting for new memberships.
 The chart should always move “up and to the right” — if it goes down, people are actively leaving your group.